The Week in Flexibility: The negative price run continues amid a record low for demand

 *(the price is calculated in real time.
 It is based on the price of real time actions taken by National Grid to balance the system)

-Hence it appears as time progressed and the market got more information (increased certainty with renewable forecasts), market participants were pricing in less value over that period, and they were willing to pay more for parties to consume their generation (hence prices went more negative).
+Hence it appears as time progressed and the market got more information, parties were pricing in less value over that period, and they were willing to pay more for parties to consume their generation (hence prices went more negative).
 This was a prudent decision by parties that traded at this level as the imbalance price that parties would have been exposed to had they not hedged the volume out-turned even more negative.
 We will go into more detail about why the Day Ahead auctions have been negative lately below.

 In the winter months, National Grid is normally trying to bring as much generation on as possible to meet peak demand.
 In the summer, thanks to our high levels of embedded solar and wind, that in effect flips and we see National Grid seek to reduce generation or bring on demand.